cardstack/cardstack-token/CONTRACT-OPS.md

 brew tap ethereum/ethereum
 brew install ethereum
 ```
-* launch `geth` and confirm that you can see blocks downloading:
+* launch `geth` and confirm that you can see blocks downloading. wait for the latest block to download (shouldn't take too long using the `--fast` keyword):
 ```
-geth --rpc --rpcapi db,eth,net,web3,personal
+geth --rpc --fast --cache=512 --rpcapi db,eth,net,web3,personal
 ```
 * install nvm:
 ```